mhagander/pg_githooks/README.rst

 	config file.
 This ensures that committers don't accidentally use a badly configured client.
-All the commiters should be listed in the [committers] section, in the format User Name=email.
+All the commiters should be listed in the [committers] section, in the format User Name=email. nolightweighttags
+	Enforce that there are no lightweight tags - only tags carrying a description are allowed.

 git command wrapper script